Rudník (Trutnov District): Geography

 Rudník is located about 12 km west of Trutnov and 41 km north of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The highest point is the hill Smrčina at 687 m above sea level.
-The village lies at the confluence of the streams Luční and Bolkovský.
+The village is situated at the confluence of the streams Luční potok and Bolkovský potok.

 History

 The first written mention of Rudník is from 1354.
 It was founded during the colonization of the Giant Mountains in the 13th century by German immigrants who mined ore here.
 The most notable owners of the village were the Waldstein family, who held it from 1521 to 1706.
 They further developed the mining and processing of ores, and contributed to the building development of the village.

 The next owners were a branch of the House of Schwarzenberg, who merged it with the Vlčice estate.
 In 1790, the estate was bought by the Barons Theers of Silberstein, who had the castle and stone school building built in the village.
 They sold the village to the Klug family in 1880.
 The Klugs established here a bleaching plant, a dyeing plant and a mechanical weaving plant.